bhouse1273/knapsack/predictor/README.md

 use cases sharpen).
 Default configs produce synthetic data so the solver can be wired up before real datasets are available.

+### CatBoost demo fixtures

+`tests/fixtures/catboost_accounts.json` contains a 15-row synthetic dataset that exercises categorical splits (state/product/strategy) and continuous drivers (balance, risk score).
+`pytest tests/unit/test_catboost_demo.py` fits a CPU-only `CatBoostRegressor` on that fixture, proving that our dependency pinning produces working wheels on macOS CI.
+Use these helpers when validating future CatBoost pipelines or MLflow exports.

 ## Contracts

 * Batch output schema lives at `shared/schemas/predictor/item_scores.schema.json`.